ordtest/ordtest.github.io/README.md

 ## Questions?
 Comments?

+Join us in the [Ordgen / ORC-721 discord (chat server)](https://discord.gg/dDhvHKjm2t).
+Yes you can.
+Your questions and commetary welcome.

-Post them over at the [Help & Support](https://github.com/geraldb/help) page.
+Or post them over at the [Help & Support](https://github.com/geraldb/help) page.
 Thanks.